MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/certificate-signing-options.md

 * **SHA-256**.
 Microsoft Entra ID uses this default algorithm to sign the SAML response.
 It's the newest algorithm and is more secure than SHA-1.
 Most of the applications support the SHA-256 algorithm.
 If an application supports only SHA-1 as the signing algorithm, you can change it.
 Otherwise, we recommend that you use the SHA-256 algorithm for signing the SAML response.

 * **SHA-1**.
 This algorithm is older, and is less secure than SHA-256.
 If an application supports only this signing algorithm, you can select this option in the **Signing Algorithm** drop-down list.
 Microsoft Entra ID then signs the SAML response with the SHA-1 algorithm.
+Please note that each certificate has its own built-in signing algorithm denoted in the cert's Sigature Algorithm field, which can differ from the configured signing algorithm for a SAML response.
+Please do not confuse them.

 ## Prerequisites